dmlap/parseurl-ie9/README.md

 sudo grunt connect
 ```

 Load index.html in IE9 and some other browser.
-Note that in IE9, the hostname property has `:80` appended.
+Note that in IE9, the host property has `:80` appended.